Mixin’ Styles- GB

 Many people prefer a one-column layout for their blog posts page.
 Here is how you can replace the column and sidebar with a single column.

-Step 1: Select the two column structure that holds the posts loop and sidebar.
-A good idea is to look at the breadcrumb links at the bottom and select columns.
+Step 1: Select the two column structure that holds the posts loop and sidebar (Content, Sidebar).
+A good idea is to look at the breadcrumb links at the bottom.

 Selecting columns in WordPress Site Editor